“Let your gentleness be known to all men. The Lord is at hand.”

 The Greek word is broader than our English word “gentleness.”
 There is no single English word that can translate this word adequately.
 The word conveys ideas such as graciousness and clemency.
 Probably the closest English word is “forbearance.”
 It is sweet reasonableness toward others.
 After all is said, the word involves the willingness to yield our personal rights.
 This word connotes the willingness to show consideration to others.
 This person is reasonable when he looks at the facts of a case.
 It is the opposite of self-seeking and contention.

-A forbearing person does not treat people on the basis of what they deserve.
+A forbearing person does not treat people based on what they deserve.